 How Long does a dog stay in heat

 Before a dog can become pregnant, she will have her heat stage.
 The heat stage will last for an average of 20 days.
 The heat stage could last a few days longer or a few days shorter, depending on the size and breed of the dog.
 Small dogs usually begin heat earlier (around 4-6 months) than large breed dogs (around 8-9 months, sometimes as late as 24 months).
 Halfway through the cycle is when your dog will allow a male to mate with her, and therefore this is the time she may become pregnant.
 Basically speaking, your dog will be in heat for 3 weeks and her heat cycle will repeat every 6 -8 months.
 A female dog will go through heat cycles throughout their life, and do not experience menopause.
 Eventually, their reproductive cycles will simply stop working with age.
 For more information about the heat cycle, visit our dog in heat page.

 So how long is a dog pregnant for?

 The average time for any dog to be pregnant will be between 60-65 days, or roughly 8-9 weeks.
 Once again, this depends on the size and breed.
 Smaller dogs have quicker pregnancies, which is not surprising since they are so small, and it can be hard on their bodies to hold even just two or three pups.
 The easiest way to tell when your dog is due to give birth is to keep track of when she was mated.
 This way, you can tell roughly how long your dog is going to be pregnant for.

-Some puppies your dog carries may also vary the time of labor.
-More puppies mean the length of pregnancy will be shorter, whereas fewer puppies may indicate the duration of pregnancy will be longer.
+The amount of puppies your dog carries may also vary the time of labour.
+More puppies means the length of pregnancy will be shorter, where as less puppies may mean the duration of pregnancy will be longer.

-Be sure to look for symptoms of labor such as nesting,whimpering, and loss of appetite.
+Be sure to look for symptoms of labour such as nesting,whimpering and loss of appetite.